1963: The Hollies began recording their first album, Stay with the Hollies.

 1981: The Moody Blues released their tenth album, Long Distance Voyager.
 It was the group’s first album featuring keyboardist Patrick Moraz, who replaced founding member Mike Pinder.
 The album reached #7 in the UK and became the group’s second #1 album in both the US and Canada.

 1981: Squeeze released their fourth studio album, East Side Story.
 It contains the band’s last top 10 UK single, “Labelled with Love,” and was their first with keyboardist Paul Carrack, who replaced Jools Holland.

 1982: After hitting the top of the UK singles chart five weeks earlier, “Ebony and Ivory” by Stevie Wonder and Paul McCartney’s reached #1 in the US.
 Written by McCartney and produced by George Martin, both musicians recorded their parts separately due to conflicting schedules.
 The song spent seven weeks at #1 in the US—the longest of any of McCartney’s works after the Beatles—and was Wonder’s longest running chart-topper as well.
 It was also the first time a single released by any member of the Beatles made it onto the Billboard R&B chart.

 1982: Progressive rock supergroup Asia went to #1 on the Billboard pop chart with their self-titled debut album for the first of nine non-consecutive weeks.
-It was the only #1 album by the group and became the best-selling album of the year.
+It was the only #1 LP by the group and became the best-selling album of the year.

 1983: Siouxsie Sue and Budgie of Siouxsie and the Banshees released Feast, their debut album as the duo Creatures.
 The pair had decided where to record the album by randomly placing a pin on the map of the world.
 The result was the state of Hawaii, and several of the album’s songs are about their experiences in the region.

 1990: Concrete Blonde released their third studio album, Bloodletting.